samuelroland/CloudSys-labs/lab3/chatbotLab3.md

     Provisioned resource group groupd-chatbot-deploy
     Created Cosmos DB account: groupdchatbotd1234
     ```
-1. At the end of the lab, when you need to delete the Azure infrastructure, run this script
+1. At the end of the lab, when you need to delete the Azure infrastructure, run this script (this can take several minutes to delete the resource group)
     ```sh
     > python delete-azure.py
     Cosmos DB account 'groupdchatbotdb1234' deleted successfully.
     Resource group 'groupd-chatbot-deploy' deleted successfully.
     ```